espocrm/documentation/docs/administration/installation.md

 In the next step, enter details of your newly created database.

-Further, you will be asked to specify a desired username and password for an admin user, some system settings (date formats, default timzone, currency etc).
+Further, you will be asked to specify a desired username and password for an admin user, some system settings (date formats, default timzone, currency, etc.).
 Optionally, you can configure SMTP credentials for system emails.

 !!! note